rochoa85/dockECR/README.md

 size_y: 30
 size_z: 30
 ```
+**NOTE: The config file should be named config_[TARGET].txt, where the [TARGET] is the name given in the list_targets.txt file.**

 After running the protocol, the results with 10 poses per program are stored in the folder `results/[program]` as files with extensions depending on the docking program output.

 ### Ranking example

 With the docking results available in the workspace, the same script can be called using the *ranking* mode to generate rankings per program from the pool of ligands used in the virtual screening.
-An example using the same receptor is provided here:
+An example is provided here:

 ```
-python OCONDOR.py -m ranking -l list_ligands.txt -s list_software.txt -t 6y2e
+python OCONDOR.py -m ranking -l list_ligands.txt -s list_software.txt -t list_targets.txt
 ```

+The `list_targets.txt` file can contain the names of multiple targets, in order to do the ranking individually and using a merging and shrinking approach (see Ref.
+Palacio-Rodriguez et. al. 2019) to combine the results of multiple version of the same target.
+The ECR ranking is calculated in both cases.

 The ranking results are stored in the `ranks` folder with a three-column format file, where the first column is the ranking position, the second column is the ligand id, and the third column the docking score: